FrozenFireW/Comp390-Cops-and-a-Robber/README.md

 The main script files are located in the “script” folder.

-The APK.flie “COMP390.APK” from” COMP390.zip”is an Android software installation package, you can install this project on android devices.
+The APK.flie “COMP390.APK” is an Android software installation package, you can install this project on android devices.